VedantDagade/NetflixGPT-Project/PROJECT.md

 - Login / SignUp Page-:
   - Sign In / Sign Up form
   - redirect to browse page

+  - Sign In -: Email, Password
+  - Sign Up -: Name , Email , Password
+  - Build a Sign In and Sign Up form Using Usestate ==> Toggle Feature. if t rue ==> sign In if false ==> Sign Up.

+  - If the Very Big Form Is required then use Libray name ====> FORMIK

 - Browse Page()-: Only comes after Authentication.-:
    - Header